gridscale/terraform-provider-gridscale/website/docs/r/paas.html.md

 # gridscale_paas

 Provides a PaaS resource.
-This can be used to create, modify and delete PaaS.
+This can be used to create, modify, and delete PaaS instances.

 ## Example